Starting a New HR Department From Scratch

 Starting an HR Department from Scratch

 Here is the path you need to follow to succeed in your quest to build a new HR department.
-On the day you start your new job, meet with your manager to receive her guidance on the priorities of the organization for their new department.
+On the day you start your new job, meet with your manager to receive their guidance on the priorities of the organization for their new department.
 They will likely also have their own expectations for your position.

 If you’re lucky, your new organization may have a written job specification or job description to guide your steps.
 But, in organizations that have no HR department, this onboarding has generally been left to individual managers, payroll, and accounting.
-So, you will have to create your own onboarding process.
-(I recommend a 60-120 day plan that your boss helps you create.)
+If that's the case, you will have to create your own onboarding process.
+Come up with a three to six-month plan with your new boss as a starting basis.

 As a new HR employee, it is necessary for you to quickly learn about and understand any processes and systems in place in the company that affect HR.
 The first systems to understand are how employees are paid and access benefits.
 Employees will soon come to you with their questions and you'll need to be ready.
 Talk to the accounting department to learn about payroll in the organization.
 You'll also be involved in discussions with finance about employee compensation.

-This is an easier step if your HR position reports to the Finance and Accounting executive – where many HR jobs do report to start.
-She will be dedicated to your success for the department’s sake.
-But, the step must occur nonetheless, if you report elsewhere.
+This is an easier step if your HR position reports to the Finance and Accounting executive, where many HR jobs do report to start.
+They will be dedicated to your success for the department’s sake.

 Learn the Priorities and Concerns of Other Departments